openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 You can cancel a running PipelineRun by commenting on the PullRequest.

-For example. you want to cancel all your pipeline you can add a comment starting with `/cancel` and all PipelineRun attached to that pull or merge request will be cancelled.
+For example if you want to cancel all your PipelinerRuns you can add a comment starting with `/cancel` and all PipelineRun attached to that pull or merge request will be cancelled.

 Example :